-- Durham County Council An application to extend the time at Thrislington Quarry (submitted 16 January 2015) and an application to extend the time at Coxhoe (Raisby) Quarry (submitted 10 April 2017) were pending determination at 31 December 2017.
-In addition, there were periodic reviews for Middleton (Force Garth) Quarry (submitted November 2011), Running Waters Quarry (submitted 18 September 2012) and Witch Hill (submitted December 2015) pending determination by Durham County Council at 31 December 2017. - Northumberland County Council A periodic review at Hemscott Hill (submitted 22 February 2012) was pending determination at 31 December 2017. - Stockton on Tees Borough Council An application to extend the time limit at Stockton (Thorpe Thewles) Quarry was submitted on 24 July 2015 and was pending determination at 31 December 2017.
+- Durham County Council An application to extend the time at Thrislington Quarry (submitted 16 January 2015) was granted on 21 December 2018 and an application to extend the time at Coxhoe (Raisby) Quarry (submitted 10 April 2017) was pending at 31 December 2018.
+In addition, there were periodic reviews for Middleton (Force Garth) Quarry (submitted November 2011), Running Waters Quarry (submitted 18 September 2012) and Witch Hill (submitted December 2015) pending determination by Durham County Council at 31 December 2018. - Northumberland County Council A periodic review at Hemscott Hill (submitted 22 February 2012) was pending determination at 31 December 2018.

+• Stockton on Tees Borough Council - An application to extend the time limit at Stockton (Thorpe Thewles) Quarry was submitted on 24 July 2015 and was pending determination at 31 December 2018.
 It is understood that this site contains sand and gravel reserves of 1.28 million tonnes.